dlion/ExamProject/README.md

 ExamProject
 ===========

-This is my Exam Project for my high school gradutation.
+This is my Exam Project for my high school gradutation

 During the year I wrote some sources in C using OpenCV.